Computational Neurobiology Laboratory

 Interneurons, which transmit signals between neurons, regulate the excitatory and inhibitory balance in the prefrontal cortex.
 Behrens found that without the critical receptor mGluR5, the interneurons developed abnormally, could not adequately regulate inhibitory circuits, and led to behavioral deficits similar to human neurodevelopmental disorders.

-While identifying normal patterns of DNA methylation in the brain, her lab produced the first whole-genome maps comparing mouse and human prefrontal cortices throughout the lifespan, tools that help neuroscientists around the world better study this area of the brain.
+While identifying normal patterns of DNA methylation in the brain, her lab produced the first whole-genome maps comparing mouse and human prefrontal cortices throughout the life span, tools that help neuroscientists around the world better study this area of the brain.

 Different neurons have variations in methylation patterns (methylomes).
 When profiling the methylomes, Behrens and colleagues found that neurons in the human frontal cortex formed 21 subtypes, including some subtypes that were not previously identified.
 Her group is now studying how these cell-type-specific methylome patterns are established during brain maturation, and how the maternal environment affects them.

-MS: Biochemistry, University of Chile, Santiago, Chile
+BS, Biochemistry, University of Chile

-Postdoctoral training: Neurology Department Washington University School of Medicine, St Louis, Missouri.
+Postdoctoral Fellowship, Washington University School of Medicine